Metasequoia: Paleontology

 Metasequoia redwood fossils are known from many areas in the Northern Hemisphere; more than 20 fossil species have been named (some were even identified as the genus Sequoia), but are considered as just three species, M. foxii, M. milleri, and M. occidentalis.
 Fossils are known from the Cenomanian onwards.
 During the Paleocene and Eocene, extensive forests of Metasequoia occurred as far north as Strathcona Fiord on Ellesmere Island and sites on Axel Heiberg Island (northern Canada) at around 80° N latitude.
 Metasequoia was likely deciduous by this time.
 Given that the high latitudes in this period were warm and tropical, it is hypothesized that the deciduous trait evolved in response to the unusual light availability patterns, not to major seasonal variations in temperature.
 During three months in the summer, the sun would shine continuously, while three months of the winter would be complete darkness.
 It is also hypothesized that the change from evergreen to deciduous trait occurred before colonizing the high latitudes and was the reason Metasequoia was dominant in the north.

 Large petrified trunks and stumps of the extinct Metasequoia occidentalis (formerly identified as Sequoia occidentalis) also make up the major portion of Tertiary fossil plant material in the badlands of western North Dakota.

 The trees are well known from late Cretaceous to Miocene strata, but no fossils are known after that.
-Before its discovery, the taxon was believed to have become extinct during the Miocene; when it was discovered extant, it was heralded as a "living fossil".
+Before its discovery, the taxon was presumed to have become extinct during the Miocene; when it was discovered extant, it was heralded as a "living fossil".